huimobi/Arkanoid-like-Game/docs/README.md

 We intend to store and retrieve high scores from a file, and to do so we need to implement the DAO Pattern, which abstracts the process.
 Providing methods to manage the persistance of high scores, the game logic only needs to call these methods.<br>
 **Consequences:**
 The game logic is decoupled from the specifics of data storage, allowing it to interact with the high scores through simple method calls.

+### Abstract Factory Pattern
+We want to create groups of related game objects (like power-ups) without tying the code to specific classes.
+To achieve this, we use the Abstract Factory Pattern, which allows the creation of these objects through factory interfaces without specifying their concrete types.<br>
+**Consequences:**
+Encapsulates object creation, ensuring that related objects are consistent with each other.<br>
+Makes it easy to add new families of objects, improving scalability and maintainability.<br>

+### Flyweight Pattern
+We want to manage a large number of similar objects in the game, like bricks in a level or textures, without consuming excessive memory.
+The Flyweight Pattern allows us to share common data among these objects, reducing memory usage while maintaining unique attributes where needed.<br>
+**Consequences:**
+Reduces memory consumption by sharing intrinsic properties among multiple objects.<br>
+Maintains a clean separation between shared (intrinsic) and unique (extrinsic) properties, enabling efficient and manageable resource usage.<br>

 ### UML schema
 ![](https://i.imgur.com/KbjHPH8.jpeg)